lauralwd/azolla_phd_thesis/source/10_chapter_2.md

 ### _A. filiculoides_ sustains a unique microbiome
 The Dutch ditch plants of _Azolla filiculoides_, together with samples of their in-situ ditch water, were sampled and processed for sequencing independently in three biological replicates (i=1-3) of the following types: whole plant (Pi), enriched leaf pocket contents (Li) and surrounding water (Wi), conatining 8.42-11.99 M reads averaging 147 b (Table S1).
 Taxonomic groups present in samples were computed either by rRNA assembly with EMIRGE or by analysis of reads containing 16S rRNA variable regions with RiboTagger; using the Silva rRNA reference database [@Miller2011; @Quast2013; @Xie2016].
-The distribution of taxonomic classes or orders over replicate samples was similar for both methods and very similar among biological replicates (Fig @fig:fig2_1\-a).
+The distribution of taxonomic classes or orders over replicate samples was similar for both methods and very similar among biological replicates (+@fig:fig2_1\-a).
 RiboTagger taxonomic assignments were not influenced by the number of reads sampled (10 or 30 M) since it computed an identical set of classes or orders in replicates with 10 M reads compared to when the three replicates were pooled to submit 30 M reads for analysis.
 When assembling rRNA genes with EMIRGE, however, pooling replicates before EMIRGE assembly occasionally yielded more taxonomic assignments, likely because assemblies were dependent on read coverage (Supporting Information Figs. S1, S2).

 Ditch water surrounding _A. filiculoides_ was more diverse in its microbial community composition than were the plant-related samples: the mean Shannon diversity of RiboTagger-assigned microbial taxonomy was 3.11±0.16 (standard deviation) for water samples, compared to 1.47±0.07 and 1.11±0.08 for whole plant and leaf samples, respectively.
 The community richness was also higher in the ditch water samples than in plant-related samples.
-Rarefaction analysis showed saturation of the plant-associated microbiome with sampling size, but not for the ditch water (Fig. 1b).
+Rarefaction analysis showed saturation of the plant-associated microbiome with sampling size, but not for the ditch water (+@fig:fig2_1\-b).
-Over half of the taxa found in water samples were identified as class Betaproteobacteria, with the orders Burkholderiales, Rhodocyclales and Methylococcales being the most abundant (Fig. 1a).
+Over half of the taxa found in water samples were identified as class Betaproteobacteria, with the orders Burkholderiales, Rhodocyclales and Methylococcales being the most abundant (+@fig:fig2_1\-a).
 Overlap between Azolla-associated samples and water samples was zero at order level and minimal at class level.

 ![Taxonomic diversity revealed in DNA isolated from ditch samples of _A. filiculoides_.
 Sequence data originating from leaf pocket-enriched samples (L), whole plants (P), and surrounding ditch water (W) were processed as individual biological triplicates, and as a pool thereof. (a) Relative abundance of bacterial classes derived from rRNA assemblies with EMIRGE combined with taxonomic assignments with Mothur (EMIRGE) or from RiboTagger analyses of reads with rRNA variable regions (RiboTagger). (b) RiboTagger OTU count with increased reads from pooled samples of leaf pocket-enriched samples (L), whole plants (P) and surrounding ditch water (W).](source/figures/fig2_1.pdf){#fig:fig2_1}

 ### _Nostoc azollae_ is the most abundant endophyte of _A. filiculoides_
-Taxonomic identification revealed a conserved and plant-specific microbial community associated with _A. filiculoides_ (Fig. 1a L, P).
+Taxonomic identification revealed a conserved and plant-specific microbial community associated with _A. filiculoides_ (+@fig:fig2_1\-a L, P).
 Most rRNA hits were assigned to either fern chloroplasts, Viridiplantae nuclei, or cyanobacteria.
 Cyanobacteria-derived rRNA sequences were more abundant in the enriched leaf pocket contents than in the whole plant samples.
 Fern mitochondrial rRNA was absent from the database and instead assigned to the order Ricketsiales (class Alphaproteobacteria) that was systematically present in all whole plant Azolla samples, yet less abundant in leaf pocket enriched samples.
-Cyanobacteria-related sequences were the most abundant in all fern samples making up approximately 60-75% and 45% of the rRNA hits in (L) and (P) samples, respectively (Fig. 1a L, P).
+Cyanobacteria-related sequences were the most abundant in all fern samples making up approximately 60-75% and 45% of the rRNA hits in (L) and (P) samples, respectively (+@fig:fig2_1\-a L, P)..
 Accuracy of assembled 16S rRNA genes was confirmed by aligning the rRNA assemblies assigned to cyanobacteria to the _N. azollae_ 16S rRNA gene (NCBI reference sequence: NR_074259.1): multiple sequence alignment with ClustalW showed over 99.5% identity over the full length of the alignment.
 Results therefore confirmed that _N. azollae_ is the primary symbiont of _A. filiculoides_.

 ![Relative abundance of orders within cultured species of Azolla and ditch samples of _A. filiculoides_ (natural and sterilized).
 Taxonomy was assigned to rRNA fragments found in single reads by RiboTagger (RiboTagger) and to rRNA genes assembled with EMIRGE by Mothur (EMIRGE).
 Unclassified orders or those originating from Viridiplantae nuclei, fern plastids and cyanobacteria are not shown.
 Environmental sequencing data originated from _A. filiculoides_ leaf pocket-enriched samples (L) and whole plants (P) in biological triplicates.
 Sequence reads from cultured ferns were processed as subsets of 10 M and 30 M reads.](source/figures/fig2_2.pdf){#fig:fig2_2 width=100%}

 ### Rhizobiales are constitutive members of the microbiome in natural and cultivated Azolla species
-To help reveal microorganisms associated at low abundance with _A. filiculoides_ from the ditch, we removed rRNA hits derived from chloroplasts, Viridiplantae nuclei, mitochondria, cyanobacteria and unclassified sequences (Fig. 2, Environmental).
+To help reveal microorganisms associated at low abundance with _A. filiculoides_ from the ditch, we removed rRNA hits derived from chloroplasts, Viridiplantae nuclei, mitochondria, cyanobacteria and unclassified sequences (+@fig:fig2_2, Environmental).
 RiboTagger found more OTUs in nearly all samples than did EMIRGE.
 Only EMIRGE, however, found Metazoa 18S rRNA in all Azolla plant (P) and one leaf pocket-enriched (L) samples.
 These rRNA genes all mapped to Stenopelmus rufinasus, a weevil specialized in feeding on Azolla [@Hill1998].
 All five assembled Metazoa rRNA genes and Genbank reference FJ867794.1 were trimmed to corresponding lengths and aligned: 98.2% of the 1200 bp multiple sequence alignment was identical.
 Detection of the weevil and the perfect assembly of the _N. azollae_ rRNA confirmed the accuracy of EMIRGE assemblies and subsequent taxonomic assignments by Mothur.
-The bacterial orders Rhizobiales and Burkholderdiales were found enriched in (L) samples by both methods at 2% and 1% abundance, respectively, and in all but one (L) sample by RiboTagger (Fig. 2, Environmental).
+The bacterial orders Rhizobiales and Burkholderdiales were found enriched in (L) samples by both methods at 2% and 1% abundance, respectively, and in all but one (L) sample by RiboTagger (+@fig:fig2_2, Environmental).

 For the cultured Azolla species, short-read sequencing data obtained from seven different species were also analyzed using EMIRGE and RiboTagger (Table 1).
 Cultured ferns included _A. filiculoides_ originating from the same ditch as the environmental sample but cultured for two years so as to be devoid of _N. azollae_ (=_A. filiculoides_-Sterilized).
-The most abundant taxonomic assignments from DNA of cultured Azolla species were Viridiplantae nuclei, chloroplast and cyanobacteria (Fig. S1); these were removed so as to reveal taxa present at a lower abundance (Fig. 2, Cultured).
+The most abundant taxonomic assignments from DNA of cultured Azolla species were Viridiplantae nuclei, chloroplast and cyanobacteria (Fig. S1); these were removed so as to reveal taxa present at a lower abundance (+@fig:fig2_2, Cultured).
 Members of Burkholderiales, present in ditch samples of _A. filiculoides_, were infrequently observed in cultured Azolla species.
 However, they were particularly prominent in _A. filiculoides_-Sterilized.
 Similarly, Caulobacteriales were infrequently observed in cultured Azolla.